Daniel77apr/Frontend-Mentor-Article-preview-component/README.md

 This project turned out to be specially challenging for different reasons, so it was a good excercise that allowed me to learn new things such as:

--svg tag
+- svg tag
--How z-index really works
+- How z-index really works
--Scale, translate and rotate properties
+- Scale, translate and rotate properties
--setTimeout() method
+- setTimeout() method

 Each of these concepts are better explained in the links that I included in the [Useful resources](#useful-resources) section.